Skip to content

 Button Activation

-(In the picture above, this refer to the green part of the definition.)
+(In the Anatomy of a Button above, this refer to the green part of the definition.)

 The type attribute of a button determine how the button will behave, what it will do when pressed, turned or slid.